notiz-dev/nestjs-prisma-starter/README.md

 Now open up [localhost:3000](http://localhost:3000) to verify that your nest server is running.

+If you see an error like `request to http://localhost:4466/ failed, reason: connect ECONNREFUSED 127.0.0.1:4466` this is because Nest js tries to access the Prisma server on  `http://localhost:4466/`.
+In the case of a docker container localhost is the container itself.
+Therefore, you have to open up [Prisma Service](./src/prisma/prisma.service.ts) `endpoint: 'http://localhost:4466',` and replace localhost with the IP address where the Prisma Server is executed.

 ## Update Schema

 ### Prisma - Database Schema